 In a joint venture with Petroleum Geo-Services ASA ('PGS'), Equator funded the acquisition in 2001 and 2005 of 10,000 kilometres of 2D seismic data within the Exclusive Economic Zone ('EEZ') of STP.
-It was agreed with the government that licences for the seismic data would be sold to oil companies to promote a licensing round.
-In return for its investment in the seismic acquisition programme, Equator gained the right to acquire a 100% interest in two blocks of its choice.
+It had been agreed with the government that licences for the seismic data would be sold to oil companies to promote a licensing round.
+In return for the risk taken in investing in the seismic acquisition programme, the joint venture gained the right to acquire a 100% interest in two blocks of its choice.
+Subsequently, the Company bought out PGS to gain the right wholly for itself.

-Prior to the first EEZ Licensing Round of 2010, the government invited the Company to make its first choice of two blocks.
-Equator was allocated its chosen blocks, Block 5 and Block 12.
-The PSC for Block 5 was signed with the National Petroleum Agency on the18 April 2012 triggering the payment of a signature bonus of US\$ 2 million and commitment to a four year work programme of 2D and 3D seismic acquisition and studies.
-If justified by the seismic surveys, the Company can elect to drill the first exploration well in the following period of two years.
+The first Licensing Round for the EEZ took place in 2010.
+Prior to this, the government invited the Company to make its first choice of two blocks.
+Equator was duly allocated its chosen blocks, Block 5 and Block 12.
+The PSC for Block 5 was signed with the National Petroleum Agency on the 18 April 2012 triggering the payment of a signature bonus of US\$ 2 million, the provision of a performance guarantee for US\$ 5.2 million and commitment to a four year work programme of 2D and 3D seismic acquisition and studies.
+If justified by the results of the seismic surveys, the Company can elect to drill the first exploration well in the following period of two years.

 The negotiations on the PSC for Block 12 have reached the final stages.